 Within the context of this work, tracking the soul is a matter of remembering what was happening during previous activations of the same type, observing the similarities and differences in relation to what we are experiencing now, identifying repetitive themes, taking stock of what we have learned, and making conscious choices based on the evolutionary trajectory of the pattern.

 Where to Go From Here

 To listen to a lecture about the theory and practice of Tracking the Soul, go here (goes to LISTEN: Lectures: Tracking the Soul with an Astrology of Consciousness).

 To read the book on which the theory and practice of tracking the soul is based, go here.

 For an in-depth consultation exploring your chakra patterns, go here (goes to EXPERIENCE: Consultations: Chakra Pattern Overview).

 Experienced astrologers who wish to learn my system, go here (goes to EXPERIENCE: Courses: Tracking the Soul Webinar Class).

-To read about a more advanced level of this work based on the spiritual psychology of numbers, based on the teachings of Pythagoras, go here.
+To read about a more advanced level of this work based on the spiritual psychology of numbers, go here.